 The revised NPPF (July 2018) continues the Government’s policy that provision of affordable housing should not be sought from small sites, however, also acknowledges the Framework is not criteria against which every decision should be judged and local circumstances should be taken into account (paragraph 9).

-As set out in the Council’s evidence to the recent Examination in Public on the Local Plan, local circumstances can justify lower thresholds as an exception to national policy.
+As set out in the Council’s evidence to the recent Examination in Public on the Local Plan Review, local circumstances can justify lower thresholds as an exception to national policy.
 The Inspector was mindful of the weight to be afforded to national policy, however, agreed that the evidenced local circumstances of the Borough exceptionally warrants the policy and subsequently the policy was found sound (refer to paragraphs 38 and 39 in the Inspector’s Report).
 The Council will therefore continue to seek affordable housing contributions from all sites in accordance with adopted Local Plan Policy LP 36.

 The Council raised consideration of affordable housing contributions from small sites in appeal decisions with the Planning Inspectorate.
 The correspondence is available:

 The Publication Local Plan was adopted for development management purposes at the Cabinet Meeting of 13 December 2016.
 The Publication page contains the Publication Local Plan and sets out all the details of the Publication consultation from 4 January and 15 February 2017.

 Following a report to the Council’s Cabinet on 23 June 2016 (item 10 on the Local Plan Pre-Publication Version), the adoption and use of the Pre-Publication Local Plan Affordable Housing policy LP 36 has been agreed for determining planning applications and development management purposes.